cartonmarkup/cssCarton/README.md

   *  _showGrid: red dashes outlines
   *  _showStretch, _showSlim : yellow dashes outlines
   *  _showSticker: lila double outlines

+# inherited font-size
+Normaly without the cssCarton you propably would define a default font-size into the body tag, but this won't workout because of the _cells wich set the font-size to zero to prevent "whitespace-spots" between the Sytleables.
+Instead I sugest to define the default font-size into _slim, _stretch and _sticker:

+      ._slim, ._stretch, ._sticker { font-size: 12px; }

 # "protected" css attributes
 Be aware if you use the following attributes in classes or in a style-attribute you wanna combine together with html elements that are defined as grids or styleables: